DINKIN/003.students.flatironschool.com/README.md

+_This project has been archived and is live on http://003.students.flatironschool.com_

 Deploy on Day One Project

 Goal: To add yourself to the student section of the FlatironSchool.com and create your profile page.